 C. False or misleading statements or failure to disclose pertinent information will result in denial of appeal.
-It may also result in the loss of parking privileges and/or other appropriate administrative action (in the case of students, referral to Student Judicial Review).
+It may also result in the loss of parking privileges and/or other appropriate administrative action (in the case of students, referral to Student Conduct).

 D. The following are examples of insufficient grounds for accepting an appeal of a parking ticket:

 E. Should the alleged violator fail to appear at the time fixed for the hearing or should no hearing be requested within the prescribed time (five days), the violation is proved and appropriate penalties shall be warranted.

 F. The Appeals Board is the final recourse for all appeals.
 There is no other person/group that can hear an appeal after the Board has made its decision.

 G. At the conclusion of the hearing, the hearing officer shall file a decision and the decision shall be promptly transmitted to the registered person.

 A. Any motor vehicle operated or parked on campus in violation of these regulations may be removed, towed, and stored at the owner's expense.
 The College is not liable for any damage as a result of this action.

 B. Accumulation of TEN (10) or more paid or unpaid tickets in a twelve (12) month period may result in towing and impounding.
 Other penalties may apply as described in Section 6: Appeals.